Critical Cleaning of Fiber Optic Connectors

 Cleaning Solutions are available in a wide array of options on the market.
 Each manufacturer has their own proprietary formula.
 The most important factors for any technician to consider are:

 - How fast does the product evaporate while cleaning?

 Products that evaporate slowly tend to leave residue behind, while extremely fast evaporation means you will use more of the product to complete the project.

-What is the shelf life of this solution?
+- What is the shelf life of this solution?

-Finally, does this product have shipping restrictions?
+- Finally, does this product have shipping restrictions?

 Regardless of which cleaning products you choose, be sure to use them sparingly.
-Over application of cleaning solutions leads to incomplete evaporation.
+Over-application of cleaning solutions leads to incomplete evaporation.
 Over application of cleaners applied to the side of the ferrule can actually wick towards the connection point after inspection and connection.

 A common example of over-application can be seen in the image.
 Note the ring of solution around the fiber.
 This ring is actually an outline of the contact zone.